jet/dotnet-templates/README.md

     # ... to add a Reactor against a Cosmos container for both listening and writing
     md -p ../CosmosReactor | Set-Location
     dotnet new proCosmosReactor

+    # ... to add a Hotel Sample for use with MessageDb or DynamoDb
+    md -p ../ProGotel | Set-Location
+    dotnet new proHotel

 ## TESTING